Text Link

 • If you are discussing someone’s health with them, did they ask for your opinion or help?
 Or are you overstepping a boundary?

-Ultimately, challenging your healthist beliefs and behaviors and other implicit biases can help you approach the world from a more compassionate, empathetic, and inclusive place and initiate change.
-(2) It can also help you to approach other people in your life who promote healthism and perpetuate other harmful beliefs.
+Ultimately, challenging your healthist beliefs and behaviors and other implicit biases can help you approach the world from a more compassionate, empathetic, and inclusive place and initiate change.2 It can also help you approach people who promote healthism and have other harmful beliefs.

 However, just as health is not an individual problem, dismantling healthism is not up to individuals.
-Deconstructing and eradicating healthism requires major structural changes in our culture and society, and individuals working together to achieve those goals.
-And we can start by doing our individual part.
+Deconstructing and eradicating healthism requires significant structural changes in our culture and society, and individuals must work together to achieve those goals.
+We can start by doing our part.

 Disclaimer about "overeating": Within Health hesitatingly uses the word "overeating" because it is the term currently associated with this condition in society, however, we believe it inherently overlooks the various psychological aspects of this condition which are often interconnected with internalized diet culture, and a restrictive mindset about food.
 For the remainder of this piece, we will therefore be putting "overeating" in quotations to recognize that the diagnosis itself pathologizes behavior that is potentially hardwired and adaptive to a restrictive mindset.